GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # URL for creating a new resource, including query parameters.
    # Terraform field names enclosed in double curly braces will be replaced
-   # with the field values from the resource.
+   # with the field values from the resource at runtime.
    create_url: 'projects/{{project}}/locations/{{location}}/resourcenames?resourceId={{resource_id}}'
    # Overrides the HTTP verb used to create a new resource.
    # Allowed values: :POST, :PUT, :PATCH.
 Default: :POST